chrisoppedal/rss-reader/README.md

 ### Deploy production build

-1) Updating the master branch automatically deploys to: rss-reader.netlify.app
+1) Updating the master branch automatically deploys to: web-rss-reader.netlify.app
 - Optionally run `npm run build` and manually deploy the output of the `build` directory to web server